Minhen96/Plot-the-news/README.md

 ## 📚 Learn the Philosophy

-For a deeper dive into the data and the logic behind FutureLens, explore our simplified foundational guides:
+For a deeper dive into the data and the logic behind Plot the News!, explore our simplified foundational guides:

 1. [🔭 **The Vision**](docs/foundations/01-vision.md): Why we need to move from scrolling to solving.
 2. [📰 **Spotting the Truth**](docs/foundations/02-media_verification.md): How we fight media bias and misinformation.